10 Best Herbal Syrups For Strep Throat

 Mentha piperita, commonly known as peppermint, is often used in herbal syrups to alleviate symptoms of strep throat due to its soothing and antiseptic properties.

-However, it is important to consult a healthcare professional before using herbal syrups, especially for children or individuals with allergies or existing medical conditions.
+It is important to consult with a healthcare provider before using these syrups, especially for children or individuals with known allergies to mint.

 6. Licorice (Glycyrrhiza glabra)